Visiting Palace of Versailles – a day trip from Paris

 As we got through the security gates and X-ray machine, and into the front yard – there was a new line to get into the main building.
 We decided to explore the left side of the Palace (the one just behind the man in a blue jacket you see in the shot above).
-We came into the Gallery of Great Battles so we thought that it was probably very appropriate and fun for our 12 yo (I am being ironic here – good parenting).
-Although you can see that the Chateau has seen its best days (it is getting really worn out), the ornaments and paintings are so magnificent.
+We came into the Gallery of Great Battles, so we thought that it was probably very appropriate and fun for our 12 yo (I am ironic here – good parenting).
+Although you can see that the Chateau has seen its best days (it is getting worn out), the ornaments and paintings are so magnificent.
 I love art type that tries to tell me a story.
-We went through the hall and somewhat unintentionally we got out to the beautiful and famous gardens of Chateau de Versailles.
+We went through the hall, and somewhat unintentionally we got out to the beautiful and famous gardens of Chateau de Versailles.

 Palace of Versailles Gardens